kuhn-ruess/cmdbsyncer-docs/docs/basics/host_search.md

 `created:web*`) is reported as an error rather than silently returning nothing.

-Dates are read in **UTC**, the timezone the syncer stores all of its timestamps in.
-If your server runs in a different timezone, a host created shortly after midnight local time can fall on the previous day.
+The day is the one on **your own clock**: the browser tells the syncer which timezone it is in, and `created:today` means today where you are, not in UTC.
+The timestamps themselves stay stored in UTC — that is what keeps the cleanup jobs and two servers in different countries agreeing with each other — so the day boundaries are converted for the query.
+Daylight saving time is included: a date in January is read with January's offset.

+The very first page a browser loads still counts in UTC, because that is the page that tells the server the timezone.
+Everything after it uses your own.

-!!! note "Hosts without a creation timestamp"
+!!! note "Hosts that were created before this existed"

-    The syncer writes a creation time when an import creates a host.
+    Every host the syncer creates records its creation time — an import, the host form, a copy, the CSV import and the API alike.
-    Hosts created directly in the GUI, clones, and every host that already existed before the syncer recorded that timestamp do not carry one.
+    Hosts that were already in the database before the syncer wrote that timestamp carry none.
 For those the search falls back to the moment their database entry was written, which is the same event — so the search answers for the whole database, but for such a host the date is the day the syncer first stored it, not a date it learned from a source system.

 ## Errors